Sometimes, others can walk further than you’d expect…12th January 2013

 Most of the time, my ambles take me away from crowds.
 However, there have been occasions when I happened on a honey pot that has attracted all and sundry.
-One place where I felt a little hemmed in by others would be a surprising one: the path from Ribblehead up to the top of Whernside of a Saturday in July 2006.
+One place where I felt a little hemmed in by others would be a surprising one: the path from Ribblehead up to the top of Whernside on a Saturday in July 2006.
 My itinerary was taking me to Dentdale and eventually to Sedbergh and that took me through much quieter parts.
-Then, there was Tarn Hows but the paths were wide enough to accommodate everyone there on a sunny Spring Bank Holiday in May.
+Then, there was the time around Tarn Hows, but the paths were wide enough to accommodate everyone there on a sunny Spring Bank Holiday in May.
 Mostly, it hasn’t taken that long to leave those out for a gentle amble behind me.

 However, I also have found that it can take a while on a walk before you can feel as if your space is less restricted too.
-For instance, a hike from Burnsall to Ilkley needed to pass Appltreewick before things grew quieter again and that almost was how it felt from then on even if I passed the crowd-magnet that is Bolton Abbey.
+For instance, a hike from Burnsall to Ilkley needed to pass Appletreewick before things grew quieter again and that almost was how it felt from then on even if I passed the crowd-magnet that is Bolton Abbey.
 What may have helped then was my trotting along a broad valley with farmland about me for much of the way.

 Something similar but far more concentrated happened on a walk on the first Saturday of last September from Thorpe to Hartington that followed the course of the River Dove for much of the way.
-It began quietly enough at a bus stop on the outskirts of Thorpe and village proved a quiet spot with tempting paths leading here and there from it.
-One could have taken me from the public convenience to the banks of the Dove via Lin Dale but I had another plan in my head to I stuck with the road for Ilam until I met with a footpath to the right just before St. Mary’s Bridge.
+It began quietly enough at a bus stop on the outskirts of Thorpe and the village proved a quiet spot with tempting paths leading here and there from it.
+One could have taken me from the public convenience to the banks of the Dove via Lin Dale but I had another plan in my head so I stuck with the road for Ilam until I met with a footpath to the right just before St. Mary’s Bridge.